 - The nature and value of transactions with related parties.

 - The transfer pricing methods applied to those transactions and the rationale for selecting the methods.

 - Whether the company has prepared transfer pricing documentation.

-The tax law authorises the DGT to enter into Advance Pricing Agreements (APAs) with taxpayers and/or another country’s tax authority on the future application of the arm’s length principle to transactions between related parties.
-APA’s conclusions may potentially be rolled back to open years, albeit on a limited basis.
+The tax law authorises the DGT to enter into Advance Pricing Agreements (APAs) with taxpayers and/or another country’s tax authority on the future application of the arm’s-length principle to transactions between related parties.
+An APA’s conclusions may potentially be rolled back to open years, albeit on a limited basis.
 In all cases, the APA period can be up to maximum of five years.

 Increase in transfer pricing focused investigations